cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 #### Blocks

-*Blocks* are identical to those in Praos, except for rare inclusion of a certificate, which may happen near the beginning or ending of a cool-down period.
+*Blocks* are identical to those in Praos, except for the rare inclusion of a certificate, which may happen near the beginning or ending of a cool-down period.
 The other detailed contents are irrelevant for Peras, so we represent them in a slightly simplified manner.

 ```agda
 record Block where